Yuzawa-Yokote Road

+After 30 November 2023, it became a part of Tōhoku-Chūō Expressway, and the motorway section is guided as Tōhoku-Chūō Expressway.

 Route description

 The total length of Yuzawa-Yokote Road is 29.0 km.
 Distance markers on the road are derived from the distance markers of Route 13 rather than starting at zero at the origin of the road, so the beginning of the route at Route 13 in Yuzawa has a marker for 182.0 km rather than 0.

 History

 The first section of Yuzawa-Yokote Road opened in July 1991.
 The entire road was opened to traffic on 26 August 2007.

 List of major junctions

 The entire route is in Akita Prefecture.
 Yuzawa-Yokote Road is a direct extension of National Route 13.
 Therefore, the distance markers continue from the sequence of Route 13, starting at 182.0 km.